AstenFuller/slack/README.md

 ## Cronjob Slack Blast

 A cron job runs every 5 minutes and will send the first object returned with a timestamp from that moment to 4:59 sec into the future.
 Cronjob runs a job check every 5 minutes.

-1. Too add a job open api/explorer and in the challenges model do a post.
-    - Add the message and url you would like to send.
-    - Add the time you would like this message to be executed in local military time.
-2. Another way to send a slack blast through the admin dash board Slack Blast Button.
-Just fill in the fields.
+To send a slack blast go to the admin dashboard `Slack Blast` Button.
+Fill in the fields and hit submit.

-For the Slack Bot to know which channel to post into we used a webhook from the slack api.
+For the Slack Bot to know which channel to post to we used a webhook from the slack api.
 A slack webhook is generated from the slack app website.
 Generate one then copy and paste it into your .env file

 `SLACK_CRON_HOOK=TSV3B6203/BTSPBQ9PH/28FBNyFjtlXCwainZ6fn5dWG`